surveyjs/survey-library/docs/handle-survey-results-access.md

   name: String, // Question name
   title: String, // Question title
   value: any, // Question value
-  displayValue: String, // Question value converted to string
+  displayValue: String, // Question value converted to a string
   isNode: Boolean, // `true` if the question contains more than one value
   // Details about the values.
 Present only if `isNode` is `true`
   data: Array<{ name, title, value, displayValue, isNode, data}>